How to Budget for Full-time Rving

 This is also an individual cost and will depend on the medical plan and need for prescriptions.

 Include dining out, birthday gifts, Christmas, etc and any functions you attend.
 The amount will depend on the individual budget.

-Personal expenses – grooming, etc.
+Personal Expenses - grooming, etc.

 This is for haircuts, toiletries, spas, etc.

 RV Clubs and memberships can help reduce campground fees or offer discounts on insurance, etc.

-Emergencies / Savings
+Emergencies and Savings

 Make sure there is a regular amount placed in an emergency fund and for savings.

 Be realistic so there aren’t any surprises later – it will go along ways to ensuring your adventure is a positive one and your RV budget is balanced.

 Knowing how to budget for full time RVing before you leave will go a long ways towards your success.